 Try these techniques.
 They work best if they’re attempted in the order below.

 Here’s the three main mistakes that most homeowners make when they’re thinking about what they want in a home.
-Avoid these mistakes by using the design brief section of the home design workshop.

 The number and layout of the rooms comes at the end of the home design journey.
 An efficient, elegantly laid out design that’s suited to the needs of your household can only be achieved if you examine how you want to live in your home by using the function (activity based design) technique.

 Other tempting sources of home design ideas are loving a friend’s house and wanting a carbon copy.
 Or browsing through off-the-shelf house plans online without taking the time to understand how to adapt it to the way you and your family want to live.
-Using the exercises in the design brief section of the home design workshop will help you avoid this mistake.